Taking the train

 Sometimes, we forget that Amtrak can be a great way to get around.
 (For excursion trains, see 5 great/train rides.)

 We've all heard stories about late trains.
-Well, you don't take the train to a business meeting-you take it if you've got the time and a sense of adventure.
+Well, you don't take the train to a business meeting — you take it if you've got the time and a sense of adventure.

 If you do that, you can expect some incredible deals.

-Trains work just like airplanes-the cheapest seats sell first.
+Trains work just like airplanes — the cheapest seats sell first.
 If you can plan ahead, you'll reap the rewards.
 Say you're a Twin Cities parent, and you know your children have a four-day school break on the third weekend in October.
 So you decide to take the family to Chicago to see Navy Pier and visit the museums (See Chicago with kids ).

 And unlike the airlines, Amtrak allows multiple stopovers.
 Say you want to travel from the Twin Cities to Chicago over the Memorial Day weekend, but along the way, you want to stop in La Crosse to tour the brewery, in the Wisconsin Dells to try out a water park and in Milwaukee to see the art museum.

-The fare for all four legs to Chicago is a whopping $65.70 if booked early.
 The Twin Cities-Chicago train also stops in Red Wing and Winona in Minnesota and Tomah, Portage and Columbus in Wisconsin.

 And bicyclists can use the train to go on a bike trip.
 From La Crosse, for example, there are 101 miles on four state trails.
 Cyclists also can ride along the Mississippi between Red Wing, Winona and La Crosse and take the train back to their starting point.